+no more than 5 cr of general electives.

+Total Credits 90

-Biology Pre-Major AS-T 1 (90 Credits)
+Biology Pre-Major AS-T 1 (90 Credits) Degree Type

+Associate in Science-Transfer

+Program Learning Outcomes:

-- IO1 Communication Students will be able to communicate clearly and effectively. - IO2 Quantitative Reasoning Students will be able to reason mathematically.
+IOI Communication Students will be able to communicate clearly and effectively.
+IO2 Quantitative Reasoning Students will be able to reason mathematically.

+clearly and effectively.IO2 Quantitative Reasoning
-- IO3 Human Relations/Workplace Skills

-Students will be able to demonstrate

-teamwork, ethics, appropriate safety

-awareness and/or workplace specific skills.

-- PO4 Cultural, Social, Political Aspects

-Students will be able to recognize or

-articulate personal/interpersonal aspects of,

-or connections between, diverse cultural,

-social, or political contexts.

-- PO5 Problem Solving

-Students will be able to solve problems by gathering, interpreting, combining and/or applying information from multiple sources.
+- IO3 Human Relations/Workplace Skills Students will be able to demonstrate teamwork, ethics, appropriate safety awareness and/or workplace specific skills. - PO4 Cultural, Social, Political Aspects Students will be able to recognize or articulate personal/interpersonal aspects of, or connections between, diverse cultural, social, or political contexts. - PO5 Problem Solving Students will be able to solve problems by gathering, interpreting, combining and/or applying information from multiple sources.